-Most activities are centered in the Orange County/Los Angeles greater metropolitan areas.
+Most in-person activities are centered in the Orange County/Los Angeles greater metropolitan areas.
 This Meetup was designed to create a real, face-to-face community.
 Friends and family are always invited except for certain events due to space limitation.
 Our Platform involves meeting real people and doing real things in the real world.

 One Last Thing!